tbenoit6283/skillet-ACI-A-P/README.md

 ## Caution
 - That skillet will not configure ACI Fabric to redirect traffic.
 That step must be done in parallel.
-- Promiscious mode MUST be enable on vNIC3 port group to have a functionnal cluster A/P
+- Promiscuous mode MUST be enable on vNIC3 port group to have a functional cluster A/P
-- That skillet shoud work with physical devices instead of VM series but it has not been tested.
+- That skillet should work with physical devices instead of VM series but it has not been tested.

 ## Support Policy